Fourier algebras of parabolic subgroups: Concluding remarks

 Fortunately, the Plancherel measure for $N$ is known.
 It is described in \cite[Section~3]{MR996553}.
-Since the characters are trivial on the center $\ImF$ of $N$ which is non-compact, the characters form a null set for the Plancherel measure.
-Let $k$ be the dimension of $\ImF$ as a real vector space so that $k$ is either 1, 3 or 7.
-If we identify $\hat N_r$ with $\ImF^*$ which in turn is identified with the punctured Euclidean space $\R^k\setminus\{0\}$, then it follows from \cite[p.~524]{MR996553} that the Plancherel measure on $\hat N_r$ is absolutely continuous (has density) with respect to the Lebesgue measure.
+Since the characters are trivial on the center $Z$ of $N$ which is non-compact, the characters form a null set for the Plancherel measure.
+Let $k$ be the dimension of $Z$ so that $k$ is either 1, 3 or 7.
+If we identify $\hat N_r$ with $\mathfrak z^*\setminus\{0\}$ (the non-zero functionals on the Lie algebra of $Z$) which in turn is identified with the punctured Euclidean space $\R^k\setminus\{0\}$, then it follows from \cite[p.~524]{MR996553} that the Plancherel measure on $\hat N_r$ is absolutely continuous with respect to the Lebesgue measure.

-Since $A$ acts on $\hat N_r$ by dilation, every orbit in $\hat N_r$ is a a half-line.
+Since $A$ acts on $\hat N_r$ by dilation, every orbit in $\hat N_r$ is a half-line.
 Every half-line has vanishing Lebesgue measure, unless $k=1$, and hence every orbit in $\hat N_r$ has vanishing Plancherel measure, except when $\mb F = \C$.
 Combined with the fact that the characters have vanishing Plancherel measure, we conclude that every orbit in $\hat N$ has vanishing Plancherel measure.
-As pointed out, the argument breaks down when $\mb F = \C$.
+We collect the discussion above in the following proposition.